While watching my niece and nephew on a cold and rainy fall afternoon, my standing as a “fun uncle” was in jeopardy.

 That afternoon, while teaching a seven-year old and a ten-year old how to juggle, I realized two things.

-- Learning to juggle is a lot like creating a social media strategy.
+- Learning to juggle is a lot like creating an effective social media strategy.

 - The world definitely needs another juggling metaphor.

 Okay, maybe not.
 But let’s do this anyway.

 Learning how to juggle is frustrating.
 Everyone wants to be Cirque du Soleil-quality right away, but you need to learn the fundamentals first.
 Start with one ball and throw it from one hand to the other.
 Get really good at throwing and catching.
 If you can’t juggle one ball, you can’t juggle three.

 Like juggling one ball, understanding how you want to present your brand is the most elemental part of creating an effective social media strategy.
 If you don’t know who you are, what chance do you have to get strangers to understand you?
 Focus on what makes you different.
 Discover your unique brand voice.
 Find the one thing that you need to tell the world.
 Once you do this, you’re ready for the next step.